 - Cool for at least 15 minutes before removing from the pan.

-— I then wrap each loaf tightly in tinfoil.
-Double wrap if you plan to freeze any.
+- Wrap each loaf tightly in tinfoil.
+Double wrap if you plan to freeze it.

 - Over ripe, browned bananas are perfect for this sweet bread.
 But if you have brown bananas and you aren’t ready to bake, toss them in the freezer!
 Later you can thaw them in a bowl on the counter, pinch off the end and they slide right out of the peel.